 User-agent: *

-That asterisk (*) is the universal wildcard – it means “everyone else” in crawler speak.
-But here’s where it gets interesting: you can stack multiple user-agent directives to create different rules for different crawlers.
+That asterisk (*) is the universal wildcard.
+It means “everyone else” in crawler speak.
+You can also stack multiple user-agent directives to create different rules for different crawlers.

-Based on my experience working with enterprise websites, I’ve seen companies accidentally block their own analytics crawlers because they didn’t understand user-agent targeting.
-One client lost three months of search visibility because they used “User-agent: Google” instead of “User-agent: Googlebot” – case sensitivity matters!
+I’ve worked with enterprise websites where companies accidentally block their own analytics crawlers because they didn’t understand user-agent targeting.
+One client lost three months of search visibility because they used “User-agent: Google” instead of “User-agent: Googlebot.”
+Case sensitivity matters.

 The order of user-agent directives creates a hierarchy.
-If you have specific rules for Googlebot and general rules for all crawlers (*), Googlebot will follow its specific instructions and ignore the general ones.
+If you have specific rules for Googlebot and general rules for all crawlers (*), Googlebot follows its specific instructions and ignores the general ones.

 Disallow commands are your digital “Keep Out” signs.
-They tell crawlers which parts of your site to avoid, but honestly, they’re more like polite suggestions than iron-clad security measures.
+They tell crawlers which parts of your site to avoid, but they’re more like polite suggestions than security measures.

 Common disallow patterns include: